 The CCPA is enforced by the California Attorney General and, subsequent to the CPRA, also by the California Privacy Protection Agency (CPPA).
+In some situations, there are also private actions, including class or other mass actions.
 So far, we have seen a variety of enforcement actions, ranging from warnings to fines, including the following:

 At RICHT, we provide clients with a comprehensive suite of legal services to ensure compliance with the CCPA and avoid regulatory enforcement and private litigation.
-Our approach takes a business-first perspective, understanding business dynamics as well as goals, and aims to integrate compliance and risk mitigation within those confines.
+Our approach takes a business-first perspective, understanding both business dynamics and goals, and aims to integrate compliance and risk mitigation within these confines.

 CCPA Law Services We Offer